 Relax, unwind or just go wild.
 Caepost is close to the market town of Brecon, Crickhowell, Hay-on-Wye and Llangorse Lake, providing an ideal holiday base for visitors wishing to explore both the Black Mountains and the eastern end of the Brecon Beacons.
 With the Wye Valley to the north and the Usk Valley to the east, this area is home to many activities for all ages and abilities including walking, cycling, fishing, gliding, canoeing, mountain biking and horse riding.

 The Brecon Beacons has been awarded the International Dark Sky Reserve status making it the first in Wales.
 So if it’s the stars you are after, just sit on the garden’s raised decking or drive to Llangorse Lake, 1 of 10 recommended spots and just 5 minutes from the cottage and just stargaze.
 The owner is a Brecon Beacons Ambassador so let him help with your itinerary if you require any help.
-2017 is the Year of Legends in the Brecon Beacons National Park - be sure to visit and learn about the history, legends and stories of the area.
+2017 was the Year of Legends in the Brecon Beacons National Park - be sure to visit and learn about the history, legends and stories of the area.

 There are several lovely cycle routes, bridle paths, river walks and footpaths that can be accessed from the cottage.
 A heated swimming pool can be found 1 mile away on a local campsite that is open to the public during the summer season.
 A ¼-mile walk into Talgarth and you will find the tourist information office, cattle market and many award-winning shops, supplying locally produced food, butchers, delicatessen, supermarket, restaurants, cafés, fish and chip shop and 4 dog friendly pubs, the nearest being 300 yards.